hpi-dhc/PharMe/docs/feature-discussion/App-behavior-in-case-of-missing-date.md

-# App Behavior When Lookups Are Unknown to CPIC
+# App Behavior in Case of Missing Data

+Missing data with regards to PharMe can occur when there is a mismatch between genes or diplotypes in the lab report, in the annotations, and in CPIC lookups.

 Lookups are fetched from CPIC and matched with users' diplotypes from the lab.
 Sometimes, genes or diplotypes might be unknown.